• Skip to primary navigation

 steps 5-6 final rinse of sprats

-• Transfer the sprats to a large bowl then sprinkle the all purpose seasoning in, how much seasoning is your discretion.
-I used approximately 2 tablespoon and a small amount of excess.
+• Transfer the sprats to a large bowl then sprinkle the all purpose seasoning in along with some black pepper and pink salt, how much seasoning is your discretion.
+I used approximately 2 tablespoon of all purpose seasoning and a small amount of excess.
 Just make sure all the sprats are coated well.

 • Lay the sprats onto the baking tray in a single layer, don't overcrowd.

-• Bake sprats in the oven for 40-45 minutes, check frequently to ensure they don't burn, they should be dark and crisp to the touch.
+• Bake sprats in the oven for 40-45 minutes, check frequently to ensure they don't burn, they should be dark and crispy to the touch.

 Frequently Asked Questions